The Existence Registry for Autonomous AI Agents

 3.3 Heartbeat System

-• Minimum interval: 5 minutes (earlier heartbeats are accepted but not counted)
+• Minimum interval: 5 minutes (earlier heartbeats update the timestamp but are not counted toward the total)

 • Status transitions: